 The living area has a comfortable sofa with recliner.
 The first skylight is over the couch.
 There is a lovely window seating area as well capable of fitting five to seven people comfortably.

 There are hardwood mahogany floors throughout the building as well as carpeting in both bedrooms.
 The downstairs full-size bedroom offers lots of light.
-The second bathroom is located off the master bedroom complete with a smaller balcony area.
+The second bathroom is located off the master bedroom complete with smaller balcony area.
 The shower stall offers a charming rainwater panel.

 There is a full-sized closet with washer and dryer, iron, vacuum, and all the necessary cleaning supplies.

 Located right downstairs is the neighbourhood British pub The Williams Ale & Cider House.
 Serving up pints and pies, they are popular with the locals.

 The Breakfast Club, one of the best spots for a full-on English is just a few doors down.
 Its named after the 80s film complete with nostalgic memorabilia adorning the walls.